kotolex/checking/README.md

 **threads** is the number of threads to run tests, by default is 1.
 Each group can run in a separate thread if necessary.
-This is an experimental feature and it can be useful only for tests NOT performing any complex calculations (CPU bound).
+This is an experimental feature, and it can be useful only for tests NOT performing any complex calculations (CPU bound).
 It is best to use this parameter (more than 1) for tests related to the use of I / O  operations - disk work, network requests.
 Obey the GIL!

 **dry_run** if True runs test-suite with fake function except of real tests and fixtures, can be useful to find out order,